vvinatzer/vvinatzer.github.io/index.md

 # Introduction

 Hello!
-My name is V. Vinatzer, and I'm an aspiring embedded systems engineer and an aspiring DIY hobbyist (Of many different areas).
+My name is V. Vinatzer, and I'm an aspiring engineer and an aspiring DIY hobbyist (Of many different areas).
 I'm also a huge Pokemon fan, and I'm trying to build a series of Pokemon-themed projects.
 See below to see my progress.

 ## Pokemon Projects